naemon/naemon.github.io/documentation/usersguide/monitoring-publicservices.md

 <li><a href="monitoring-linux.html">Monitoring Linux/Unix machines</a></li>
 </ul>

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip: Occassionally you will find that information on private services and applications can be monitored with SNMP.
+{{ site.hint }}Occassionally you will find that information on private services and applications can be monitored with SNMP.{{ site.end }}

 The SNMP agent allows you to remotely monitor otherwise private (and inaccessible) information about the host.
 For more information about monitoring services using SNMP, check out the documentation on <a href="monitoring-routers.html">monitoring switches and routers</a>.

-<span class="glyphicon glyphicon-pencil"></span> Note: These instructions assume that you've installed Naemon according to the <a href="quickstart.html">quickstart guide</a>.
-The sample configuration entries below reference objects that are defined in the sample <i>commands.cfg</i> and <i>localhost.cfg</i> config files.
+{{ site.note }}These instructions assume that you've installed Naemon according to the <a href="quickstart.html">quickstart guide</a>.
+The sample configuration entries below reference objects that are defined in the sample <i>commands.cfg</i> and <i>localhost.cfg</i> config files.{{ site.end }}

 ### Plugins For Monitoring Services